razorpay/blade/packages/blade/src/components/Input/OTPInput/_decisions/_decisions.md

 ## OTP SMS auto-read feature
 ### Web
 - OTP SMS auto-read support can be added via [WebOTP API](https://web.dev/web-otp/).
-- To make it work, we must set up our backend service to ensure the SMS is sent to the customer in a specific format.
+- To make it work, we must set up our backend service to ensure the SMS is sent to the customer in a [specific format](https://web.dev/web-otp/#format).
-- This format differs if the request is coming from a cross-origin.
+- This [format differs](https://web.dev/web-otp/#use-webotp-from-a-cross-origin-iframe) if the request is coming from a cross-origin.
 - Different clients could have different requirements for gracefully aborting the SMS reader function call of [`navigator.credentials.get`](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/get) for cases when OTP is submitted before being read by the SMS reader.
 We evaluated giving the consumers of blade an option to pass `AbortController` as a prop so that we give the consumers control over handling the abortion of the function.
 - There are some [caveats and edge-cases](https://web.dev/web-otp/#no-dialog) within which this feature might not work as intended.
-- As a conclusion, we decided to not support SMS auto-read out-of-the-box for the OTPInputField since this involves getting the product & backend teams aligned on the other aspects needed to make this feature work, the flakiness introduced by incorrect handling of `AbortController` by the consumer and the caveats and edge-cases associated with the WebOTP API itself.
+- As a conclusion, we decided to not support SMS auto-read out-of-the-box since this involves getting the product & backend teams aligned on the other aspects needed to make this feature work, the flakiness introduced by incorrect handling of `AbortController` by the consumer and the caveats and edge-cases associated with the WebOTP API itself.
+- We will ensure proper annotations for the InputField that is required for the consumer to implement the feature themselves.
+The end-state of the OTPInputField will be such that it would allow the consumers to implement the SMS auto-read feature without any friction from Blade.

+### Native Android
+- Android requires us to integrate with [SMS Retriever API](https://developers.google.com/identity/sms-retriever/overview).
+- To make it work, we must set up our backend service to ensure the SMS is sent to the customer in a [specific format](https://developers.google.com/identity/sms-retriever/verify#1_construct_a_verification_message) (different from the format that web requires).
+- There is a library available for react native that's a wrapper around it: [react-native-otp-verify](https://github.com/faizalshap/react-native-otp-verify).
+- This would require our consumers to integrate this library before they could consume the OTPInputField component.
+- If certain team decides against using this feature, they might still end up being forced to install this library since our component would require it.
+- There are certain edge-cases identified by our mobile teams with resending OTP which required them to call the OTP listener multiple times.
+To support such cases, we might need to expose the otp listener function to the consumer in some way or handle these edge-cases as they pop-up internally.
+- As a conclusion, we decided to not support SMS auto-read out-of-the-box since this requires integrating an additional library for a single component whose feature may or may not be supported by the product & backend teams.
+- We will ensure proper annotations for the InputField that is required for the consumer to implement the feature themselves.
+The end-state of the OTPInputField will be such that it would allow the consumers to implement the SMS auto-read feature without any friction from Blade.

+### Native iOS
+- iOS doesn't support auto-reading & auto-filling OTPs that are sent via SMS.
+- Instead, iOS automatically copies the latest received OTP to the user's clipboard.
+- This copied OTP is prompted to the user when the user clicks on the OTP Input Field as long as the input is annotated appropriately.
 - We will ensure proper annotations for the InputField that is required for the consumer to implement the feature themselves.
 The end-state of the OTPInputField will be such that it would allow the consumers to implement the SMS auto-read feature without any friction from Blade.

 ## Open questions